simeononsecurity/simeononsecurity.ch/content/articles/anatomy-of-a-cyber-attack_-how-hackers-breach-defenses/index.en.md

 ### Exploiting Misconfigurations

 Exploiting misconfigurations is a [common method used by hackers](https://www.cognixia.com/blog/anatomy-of-a-ransomware-attack/) to gain unauthorized access to a system.
-Misconfigurations occur when system settings, permissions, or configurations are not properly set up, leaving vulnerabilities that can be exploited.
+Misconfigurations occur when system settings, permissions, or configurations aren't properly set up, leaving vulnerabilities that can be exploited.
 These misconfigurations can range from simple mistakes, such as leaving default passwords unchanged, to more complex issues, such as improperly configured firewalls or access controls.

 ### Exploiting Weak Passwords

 Weak passwords are one of the most common vulnerabilities that hackers exploit to gain unauthorized access to systems and networks.
 A weak password is one that is easy to guess or crack, making it vulnerable to brute force attacks.
 These attacks involve systematically trying different combinations of characters until the correct password is found.
 Once hackers gain access to an account with a weak password, they can carry out various malicious activities, such as stealing sensitive data, spreading malware, or launching further attacks.

 To protect against weak password vulnerabilities, you need to enforce strong password policies.
 This includes requiring users to create passwords that are long, complex, and unique.
-Additionally, implementing multi-factor authentication adds an extra layer of security by requiring users to provide additional verification, such as a fingerprint or a one-time password.
+Also, implementing multi-factor authentication adds an extra layer of security by requiring users to provide additional verification, such as a fingerprint or a one-time password.

 By addressing weak password vulnerabilities, organizations can significantly [reduce the risk of unauthorized access](https://www.cyberdefensemagazine.com/how-can-we-turn-a-hackers-toolkit-against-them-the-evolution-of-a-phishing-email/) and protect their sensitive information.